-This Fresh Strawberry Glaze Pie is made with lots of fresh strawberries that get drowned in a homemade strawberry glaze.
+This Fresh Strawberry Glaze Pie with no jello is made with lots of fresh strawberries that get covered in a homemade strawberry glaze.
 NO JELLO!!
-I say, why use imitation flavoring if you don’t have to!
+I say why use imitation flavoring if you don’t have to!

 Not only is this pie delicious, but it’s one of the easiest pies you’ll ever make.
 Here’s all I did to make it…

 - I cooked crushed strawberries with some water, sugar, and cornstarch until thick.

 - I brushed some of the strawberry glaze on the insides of a baked pie shell, then filled it with layers of strawberries and more glaze.

 And after a couple of hours in the refrigerator, I served it up with some fresh whipped cream.